jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 4. Mixing parameters
 --------------------

 * The mixing parameters steer the process of generating the synthetically mixed data from the endmember library.
-The **Number of
-  Synthetic Mixtures per Class** specifies the total number of mixtures per class to be created.
-The check option to **Include Original Library Endmembers** allows to append the endmember library to the synthetically mixed data, with fractions of either 0% or 100% of a respective target class.
+The :guilabel:`Number of Synthetic Mixtures per Class` specifies the total number of mixtures per class to be created.
+The check option to |cb1| :guilabel:`Include Original Library Endmembers` allows to append the endmember library to the synthetically mixed data, with fractions of either 0% or 100% of a respective target class.

 .. image:: tut_img/11_synthmixing2.png